jannypie/learningD3/README.md

 [Scatterplot using scales and axes](http://codepen.io/jannypie/pen/EBHKG)

 That's the end of the alignedleft tutorials.
-I understand scales and axes much better now, and want to continue on.
+I understand scales and axes much better now than when I [read about them the first time](http://bost.ocks.org/mike/bar/).